eoli3n/eoli3n.github.io/server/_posts/2020-11-08-nas-project.md

 Concerning storage, needs are not so heavy, 3To to 6To would be enough.
 Reading about storage management usually leads to consider [ZFS](https://eoli3n.github.io/archlinux/2020/05/09/system-rollbacks.html) as the best solution.
 It is rock solid, as far as host OS support the module nativly.
-RAID-Z1 needs a minimum of four disks including one of parity, resulting pool capacity is N-1.
+RAID-Z1 needs a minimum of three disks and i will include a parity disk, resulting pool capacity is N-1.

 ### OS